nedrysoft/pingnoo/contributing.md

 #### Singletons

-*   Singletons may be used where appropriate, for example, the MainWindow of the application may be accessed through a singleton instance which provides access to the object across the project.
+*   Singletons may be used where appropriate.
+For example, the applications MainWindow may be accessed through a singleton instance which provides access to the object throughout the project.
 *   Singletons must use the C++11 pattern shown below as this inherently thread-safe.

 ```c++